-Over the past few years, hemp oil has become an increasingly popular supplement as more people have discovered its remarkable health benefits, particularly when it comes to easing stress and discomfort.
-Due to hemp oil’s wide range of benefits, people from all walks of life make it a part of their daily routine: athletes, busy moms & dads, weekend warriors, entrepreneurs… you name it.
+Over the past few years, CBD oil has become an increasingly popular supplement as more people have discovered its remarkable health benefits, particularly when it comes to easing stress and discomfort.
+Due to CBD oil’s wide range of benefits, people from all walks of life make it a part of their daily routine: athletes, busy moms & dads, weekend warriors, entrepreneurs… you name it.

-And hemp oil is backed by hard science.
-In fact, the National Center for Biotechnology Information features over 2,000 peer-reviewed studies on one compound in hemp oil alone (1).
+And CBD oil is backed by hard science.
+In fact, the National Center for Biotechnology Information features over 2,000 peer-reviewed studies on this one compound from the hemp plant (1).

-There are big differences in the quality of hemp oil available, from the amount of cannabinoids per serving, to the extraction method and more.
-Here’s an overview on everything you need to know if you’re considering hemp oil.
+There are big differences in the quality of CBD oil available, from the amount of cannabinoids per serving, to the extraction method and more.
+Here’s an overview on everything you need to know if you’re considering CBD oil.

-Hemp oil primarily consists of two components.
-One is a concentrated hemp oil extract of the plant which delivers beneficial cannabinoids, including cannabidiol (CBD).
+CBD oil primarily consists of two components.
+One is a concentrated phytocannabinoid extract from hemp which delivers beneficial cannabinoids, including cannabidiol (CBD).
 The second component is the carrier oil.

-That’s why you’ll want to look at the total mg of extract in the bottle and per serving, to do an accurate comparison of hemp oil strength and value.
+That’s why you’ll want to look at the total mg of extract in the bottle and per serving, to do an accurate comparison of strength and value.

 At first glance, a CBD isolate might look like the best option because it’s the cannabinoid getting a lot of attention for its benefits (1).

-But the benefits of hemp oil don’t just come from CBD.
-Full spectrum hemp oil contains numerous other cannabinoids, terpenes and flavonoids.
+But the benefits of the hemp plant don’t just come from CBD.
+Broad spectrum CBD oil contains numerous other cannabinoids, terpenes and flavonoids.

 Evidence suggests that these compounds have a synergistic effect with one another, creating an entourage effect for your health.
-So, seek out full spectrum hemp oil which has CBD, other cannabinoids and terpenes.
+So, seek out broad spectrum CBD oil which has CBD, other cannabinoids and terpenes.

 Second, there’s the better method of ethanol which isn’t as bad as chemical solvents, however this method may damage some of the more delicate plant phytochemicals and so is not preferred.

 Lastly, there is the best method which is CO2 extraction.
-This uses low temperature, highly pressured carbon dioxide to separate and maintain the broad array of beneficial compounds in hemp oil, with no chemical residues.
+This uses low temperature, highly pressured carbon dioxide to separate and maintain the broad array of beneficial compounds in hemp, with no chemical residues.

 The highly potent cannabinoid extract is dispersed through a carrier oil that both helps to accurately measure out how much extract you get, and lets you adjust the amount per serving.